Trustees of Diocesan Funds

 Overview and History

-In 1849, the Maine Legislature incorporated the Trustees of Diocesan Funds to hold, manage, and distribute assets for the benefit of the Episcopal Church in Maine.
-The Trustees manage financial and real estate assets contributed for parish, mission, Diocese and Episcopate endowments in accordance with the terms of the gifts or grants.
+The Trustees of Diocesan Funds manage financial and real estate assets contributed for parish, mission, Diocese and Episcopate endowments in accordance with the terms of the gifts or grants.

-Funds are invested in the Trustees' pooled Equity Fund and the Trustees' pooled Fixed Income Fund, with the overall allocation of assets currently at approximately 63 percent in the pooled Equity Fund and 37 percent in the pooled Fixed Income Fund.
-Both pooled Funds are invested in accordance with the Trustees' investment policy.
+Funds are invested in either the Trustees' pooled Equity Fund (currently approximately 63%) or the Trustees' pooled Fixed Income Fund (approximately 37%).
+Both pooled Funds are invested in accordance with the Trustees' Statement of Investment Objectives and Guidelines.

-The Trustees have 340 individual accounts invested in the two pooled funds.
-Custody and fund accounting services are provided by Bank of America Merrill Lynch.
+The Trustees oversee 340 individual accounts invested in the two pooled funds.
+Custody and fund accounting services are provided by U.S. Trust, Bank of America Private Wealth Management.
 The Trustees periodically put the investment management and custody/fund accounting services out to bid to ensure the best advice, service and competitive pricing.

 Availability of Services